 The Bank is a leading commercial bank in India that offers a broad range of banking products and services to corporate and retail customers.
 The Head Office of the Bank is located in Baroda, India.
 The Corporate Office of the Bank is located in Mumbai and oversees a nationwide network of branches and outlets.
-As an international financial institution with a global reach, the Bank has branches in Mauritius, the Seychelles, South Africa, the Bahamas, the United States, Fiji, Hong Kong, Oman, the United Arab Emirates, Bahrain, the People's Republic of China, Singapore, Belgium, the United Kingdom and Australia.
+As an international financial institution with a global reach, the Bank has branches in Mauritius, the Seychelles, the United States, Fiji, Hong Kong, Oman, the United Arab Emirates, and the People's Republic of China, Singapore, Belgium, the United Kingdom and Australia.
 The Bank operates overseas subsidiaries in Uganda, Kenya, Guyana, Tanzania, Botswana, Trinidad & Tobago, Ghana, New Zealand and the United Kingdom.
-The Bank also has a representative office in Bangkok, Thailand.
 With its first overseas office established in Kenya in 1953, the Bank has a long history of successful international operations, including a focus on trade and project finance, remittances, syndication and correspondent banking services.

 The Bank provides a full range of corporate financial services and commercial banking products and services to corporate customers that include retail, mid-sized and small business and government entities as well as large commercial enterprises.
 The Bank's products include various deposits, term loans and secured and unsecured financing for acquisitions, construction projects and asset-based financing.
 The Bank also provides working capital finance, short-term corporate loans, project finance loans, cash management and remittance services.
 This wide range of products and services allows the Bank to develop personalized banking solutions for individual business customers.
 The Bank is one of the largest retail banks in India and has a wide network of branches across India as well as abroad.
-The Bank provides a range of electronic banking and credit card products services to its retail customers, including ATMs, mobile banking, internet banking and debit and credit cards.
+The Bank provides a range of electronic banking and services to its retail customers, including ATMs, mobile banking, internet banking and debit and credit cards.

-The Bank's domestic treasury operations, which include funding, investments, foreign exchange and derivatives, are integrated through a Specialized Integrated Treasury Branch (SITB).
+The Bank's domestic treasury operations, which include funding, investments, foreign exchange and derivatives, are integrated through a Specialized Integrated

+Treasury Branch (SITB).
 SITB enables the Bank to leverage arbitrage opportunities and facilitates strong risk management and compliance.
 In addition to its domestic operations, the Bank has treasury operations in several global financial centres.